Girdwood, AK: Hiking Galore!

 We came to Girdwood with one thing on our mind: Hiking.
 The small but charming ski town of Girdwood is surrounded by beautiful, snow-capped mountains.
 With so much to do in the area, I was definitely ready to get back on trail.
 And we did almost immediately.

 Soon after arriving at our spot, we took off our bikes and rode through the neighborhood to the Virgin Creek trailhead.
 This short but sweet trail goes thru a rainforest along the aforementioned creek, which plunges thru mini-canyons and small waterfalls.
 A great introduction to Girdwood.

 The Alyeska Resort offers dry camping in their overflow parking lot during the summer.
 It’s just a parking lot, and can get pretty crowded, but it backs right up to the slopes and the views are great!

-The newt day, we geared up and drove up the dusty Crow Creek Road to the Crow Pass trailhead.
-The day was cloudy and SULTRY.
+The next day, we geared up and drove up the dusty Crow Creek Road to the Crow Pass trailhead.
+The day was cloudy and sultry.
 A friendly group of hikers introduced us to salmonberries, which grew along the trail in huge numbers and made for a great snack right off the branch.

 The trail kept going up and up, climbing past the treeline and up a gravel slope.
 We crossed several waterfalls and it got colder and colder.

 At the top of the pass, the trail leveled out at glacial-blue Crystal Lake.
 There was a public-use cabin situated by the lake, too!
 Nobody was there, but I thought how cool it would be to stay there, up in the clouds, with almost nobody around.

 After a bit of time at the lake, my family headed back down the valley while me and my brother walked across the tundra to the top of the pass.
 We got to the top and saw the glacier, a mass of blue-white ice sliding down the mountainside.
 It was amazing.